Reconstructed: A breast cancer healing journey

 Reconstructed is a book in progress about the overlooked terrain of survivorship—the psychological, relational, and nervous-system aftermath that begins when treatment ends.

-When cancer treatment is over, the cheering starts.
-But for many survivors, this moment feels less like relief and more like disorientation.
+When cancer treatment is over, you ring the bell and everyone celebrates, but for many survivors, this moment feels less like relief and more like disorientation.
 The body still feels unsafe.
 Identity feels fractured.
 And there is little guidance for how to live in the space between survival and wholeness.

 I call this moment the false summit—the place where we expect the climb to be over, only to realize there is more mountain ahead.